1,000+ Opportunities

 org © 2025 Steelcase Foundation

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits, with a focus on the Grand Rapids/Kent County area.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits, with a focus on the Grand Rapids/Kent County area.
+Confirm the full requirements in the official notice before applying.